 4. Develop a system for organizing your items.

 Things can get a little hectic when you’re listing multiple items on eBay.
 Especially if you are also selling items at a physical store and on other sites.
 It’s important to create a system for organising your items so you don’t lose anything or sell an item that has already been sold elsewhere.
 One way you can keep track of what you are selling on eBay is to separate these items from the rest of your inventory.
 You should also have packaging materials ready for quick dispatch.

 5. Consolidate shipments whenever possible.

-Running to the post office every day after you complete an order can take up a lot of your time.
+Running to the post office every day after you complete an order can take up a lot of time.
 Develop a system for making sure that your shipment is timely and consistent, while still being efficient.
-Many sellers choose to ship two or three times a week and wait until the end of the business day to send the shipments out.
+Many sellers choose to ship two or three times a week and wait until the end of the business day to send shipments out.
 Make sure you clearly communicate to the customer what your shipping terms and delivery turnaround is though.
 Also, allow yourself more than just one business day so that you can increase efficiency by consolidating shipments.

 6. Use an advanced seller program.

 Once you have gotten used to using eBay and you have built up your store, you might consider using an advanced seller program.
 Programs like eBay Selling Manager Pro can help you significantly cut down on time by allowing you to automatically list and relist items as well as automate tasks like emails and payment notifications.
 These are all important steps toward streamlining your eBay business.